Therizinosauridae

-The unique and bizarre features of the group has encouraged research into the paleobiology and paleoecology of the family.
+The unique and bizarre features of the group have encouraged research into the paleobiology and paleoecology of the family.
 A fair portion of modern research has concentrated on the feeding-patterns of these dinosaurs, as they are considered to be the best regarded theropod candidates for herbivory.
 While other theropod groups are fully carnivorous, members of Therizinosauridae diverged and adopted an herbivorous and possibly omnivorous lifestyle.
 This is even more supported by their unusual morphology.
 As indicated by their feet morphology and several footprints from Asia, Africa and Europe, they probably were plantigrade walkers, but further examination may be required.
 Therizinosaurids were oviparous animals that nested in colonies and laid egg clutches.
-In fact, therizinosaur eggs are particularly common on Late Cretaceous formations, mainly in Asia.
+In fact, therizinosaur eggs are particularly common in Late Cretaceous formations, mainly in Asia.
 The oofamily Dendroolithidae is often attributed to therizinosaur-grade dinosaurs.
 Some of the first dendroolithid eggs were found on the Bayan Shireh and Nanchao formations.

 Their relationships were confusing and obscure on the early years of research mainly because of the unusual traits among members.
 Several alternative classifications were proposed (such as the naming of Segnosauridae in 1979) until more complete specimens and other taxa were described during the 1990s, which confirmed them as theropods.
 Many of the shared characters within the group also showed that Segnosauridae was a junior synonym of the much earlier family Therizinosauridae.
 The current phylogenetic consensus is that therizinosaurids evolved from small, bird-like maniraptorans, and thus they fall within the coelurosaurian clade called Maniraptora.
 Moreover, most of the traits of therizinosaurids (such as the ear structure) were inherited by smaller, agile, carnivorous ancestors.
 Extensive phylogenetic analyses have concluded that within Maniraptora, therizinosaurs were the first of five major groups to diverge.